 Colorado Supreme Court

-Pot may be legal in Colorado, but you can still be fired for using it.
-Now Colorado’s Supreme Court has agreed to review a marijuana-related firing in a case that could have big implications for the state’s pot smokers.
+The Colorado Supreme Court is considering a marijuana-related firing case that could have big implications for the state’s pot smokers.